V-Sekai/manuals/decisions/20240708-vsekai-my-life-as-a-queen.md

 In "V-Sekai: My Life as a Princess," players assume the role of a princess tasked with rebuilding and managing a kingdom.
 The game focuses on relaxation through planning, resource management, VR interactions, and adventurer tasking.

-- Conversation Menu: Press 'A' to open a conversation menu.
-- Day Cycles: The game operates on 5-minute day cycles, providing a sense of urgency and rhythm to daily tasks.
-- Assistant: An in-game assistant character helps guide players through their tasks, offering tips and reminders.
-- Lasso: The lasso aims to simplify object selection in VR environments, especially when objects are unevenly distributed or the user has shaky hands.

 ### Design Principles

 1. Lateral Thinking with Weathered Technology
-2. Reduce Modal Menus
-   - Main Menu: A serene landscape with options to start a new game, load a saved game, and access settings.
-   - In-Game HUD: Minimalistic interface showing resources, current tasks, and a map of the kingdom.
-   - Kingdom View: A top-down view of the kingdom where players can place buildings, gardens, and other structures.
-   - Adventurer Management Screen: Interface to manage and send adventurers on quests.

 ### Initial Prototype